-Best DJI Osmo Action 3 Settings for Cinematic MTB Footage
+My DJI Osmo Action 3 Settings for cinematic MTB

 • HDR Mode: On (includes 10-Bit Colors and D-Cinelike)